aliyun/terraform-provider-alicloud/website/docs/d/quotas_quota_applications.html.markdown

 The following attributes are exported in addition to the arguments listed above:

-* `infos` - A list of Quotas Application Infos.
+* `applications` - A list of Quotas Quota Applications.
 Each element contains the following attributes:
 	* `application_id` - The first ID of the resource.
 	* `approve_value` - The approve value.
 	* `audit_reason` - The audit reason.